 In 2007, the Betuweroute, a new fast freight railway from Rotterdam to Germany, was completed.

-In 2007, the pace of job growth in the Netherlands reached 10-year highs.
+In 2007, the pace of job growth reached 10-year highs in the Netherlands.

 In 2007, the volleyball national women's team won the World Grand Prix.

-From 2008, the share of energy from renewable sources doubled in the Netherlands.
+From 2008 to 2019, the share of energy from renewable sources doubled, with especially strong growth in offshore wind and rooftop solar.

-In 2009, state-controlled mandatory insurance covered 27% of all healthcare expenses in the Netherlands.
+In 2009, state-controlled mandatory insurance covered 27% of all health care expenses in the Netherlands.
+Other sources of funding included taxes (14%), out-of-pocket payments (9%), additional optional health insurance packages (4%), and other sources (4%).

 According to Eurostat, in 2010 there were 1.8 million foreign-born residents in the Netherlands, corresponding to 11.1% of the total population.

-In 2010, the Netherlands Antilles was dissolved, and Bonaire, Sint Eustatius and Saba became special municipalities within the Netherlands.
+In 2010, the Netherlands Antilles was dissolved, leading to Bonaire, Sint Eustatius, and Saba becoming special municipalities.

 In 2010, the national football team was runner-up in the World Cup.